 From data to report in one minute or less.
 Ajelix BI is launched! 🚀 Get started for free.

-• Author:
+• Home

-• Category:
+• Blog

-How to Create a Budget in Excel - Ajelix Blog
+How to Create a Budget in Excel - Ajelix Blog - blog-banner

 Step 1: Set Up Your Spreadsheet for Budget in Excel

-The first step to creating a budget in Excel is to set up the spreadsheet.
-You can start with a blank spreadsheet or use an Excel template to get started.
-Use the free Template Generator to receive an Excel file with the right columns and rows.
+We used the free Template Generator that receives an Excel file with the right columns and rows.
 If you choose to use a template, you can find budget templates for different budgeting needs, including monthly and yearly budgeting.

 Create Professional Excel Spreadsheets Automatically with AI Template Generator!
 Ajelix

-How to generate Excel Template from your keywords in just a few seconds.
+How to generate an Excel Template from your keywords in just a few seconds.
 Use it for free.

 To create a budget from scratch in Excel, start by creating two columns for income and expenses.
 Label the first column “Income” and the second column “Expenses”.
 Create additional columns for each expense category, such as rent, food, clothing, and entertainment.
 Once you have all your columns set up, you can begin entering your income and expenses.